 - skin flushing

-Due to the variable nature of body temperature measurements, doctors may look for other signs of sickness that can accompany fever.
-These include:
+Body temperature measurements vary, so doctors may look for other signs of sickness that can accompany fever.

 - low appetite